Cheeka7/Simple-Utility-app/README.md

 A basic Ionic 3 application with the following features:

-  A countdown clock set to a specific date.
-  Push notifications with a reminder for the countdown date.
+    i.
+A countdown clock set to a specific date. ii.
+Push notifications with a reminder for the countdown date. iii.
 A simple note editor where user can add, view and delete their notes.